nerodono/blog/content/generalizing-recursive-descent.md

 draft = true
 +++

+# Warning, it's a draft!

+This is just for review

+---

 The recursive descent parser is the first algorithm that comes to mind when your task is to write expression parser, so, the example grammar of simple language that can add and multiple things will look like this: